MICHEL MARTIN, HOST:

 (SOUNDBITE OF MUSIC)

 MARTIN: Just ahead, what does it mean to be cool?
 And, yes, we'll go there.
 Are black people just naturally cool, or do they have to work at it?
 A new collection of essays ponders this provocative question.
 It's called "Black Cool: One Thousand Streams of Blackness."
 We'll hear from two writers who made contributions to the book next.
 Until then, stay cool and stay with us on TELL ME MORE from NPR News.
 I'm Michel Martin.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.